Skip to contents

 Converting to tsibble format

-For manipulating and wrangling time series data, the tsibble already provides a whole bunch of useful tools.
+For manipulating and wrangling time series data, the tsibble already provides a host of useful tools.
 A tsibble object (formerly, of class tbl_ts) is basically a tibble (data frame) but with two specially-marked columns: an index column representing the time variable (defining an order from past to present), and a key column identifying a unique observational unit for each time point.
 In fact, the key can be made up of any number of columns, not just a single one.

 In an epi_df object, the index variable is time_value, and the key variable is typically geo_value (though this need not always be the case: for example, if we have an age group variable as another column, then this could serve as a second key variable).
 The epiprocess package thus provides an implementation of as_tsibble() for epi_df objects, which sets these variables according to these defaults.